 (c) Criminal no‑contact orders; or

-(d) Any protective order not contained in the judgment which placed the individual under the PSRB’s jurisdiction.
+(d) Any other protective order not contained in the judgment which placed the individual under the PSRB’s jurisdiction.

 (5) For individuals at the Oregon State Hospital (OSH):

 (a) When the PSRB receives a request, the Executive Director shall conduct an administrative review.